TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/powershell/index.md

 {% endraw %}

-Fizz Buzz in Powershell was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Powershell](https://sampleprograms.io/languages/powershell) was written by:

 - Devin Leaman

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Aug 05 2018 09:51:59.
 The solution was first committed on Aug 04 2018 14:54:06.
 As a result, documentation below may be outdated.